mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_parallel_cpp.md

 ## Create configuration

-The [configuration item](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_RunnerConfig.html) will save some basic configuration parameters required for concurrent reasoning, which are used to guide the number of concurrent models, model compilation and model execution.
+The [configuration item](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_RunnerConfig.html) will save some basic configuration parameters required for concurrent inference, which are used to guide the number of concurrent models, model compilation and model execution.

-The following sample code from main.cc demonstrates how to create a RunnerConfig and configure the number of workers for concurrent reasoning:
+The following sample code from main.cc demonstrates how to create a RunnerConfig and configure the number of workers for concurrent inference:

 ```cpp
 // Create and init context, add CPU device info